 During project planning, organizations should consider the priority and potential impact of risks when allocating resources, ensuring that high-priority risks receive the necessary attention and support.

-Integrate Risk Management into Project Schedule and Budget: To ensure that risk management activities are effectively integrated throughout the project, organizations should incorporate risk management milestones and tasks into the project schedule and budget during the planning phase.
+Integrate Risk Management into Project Schedule and Budget: To ensure that risk management activities are effectively integrated throughout the project, organizations should incorporate risk management milestones and tasks into the project schedule and budget during the planning phase and project budget.

 This integration ensures that risk management remains a priority and that resources are allocated appropriately to support risk management efforts.